SExSI Strength

 Finally to those who critique the role of strength-based exercises in physiotherapy ask yourselves why you do this and carefully consider if what you are doing maybe detering clinicians and patients from engaging with it even more than they currently are?

-Now I’m sure some will whine, moan, and even complain to the authorities about this blog as they have done before, but honestly, I don’t give AF again.
-Because if I have to spend my evenings writing blogs defending how being vocal, passionate, and biased towards strength-based exercise in physiotherapy is not wrong, I don’t want to be right.
+Now I’m sure some will whine, moan, and even complain to the authorities about this blog as they have done before, but so be it, because if being vocal, passionate, and biased towards strength-based or resistance exercise in physiotherapy is wrong, then I don’t want to be right.

 As always thanks for reading